-Singapore — The wedding reception of Ah Boys To Men star Maxi Lim on Sunday (Dec 20) is being investigated by the Singapore Tourism Board (STB) for breaches of Covid-19 safety measures.
+Singapore — The wedding reception of Ah Boys To Men star Maxi Lim on Sunday (Dec 20) is being investigated by the Singapore Tourism Board (STB) for allegedly flouting Singapore Covid wedding rules.

-Lim and his wife, influencer Lizy Teo, registered their marriage towards the end of March and found it the “most socially responsible thing to do” to postpone the wedding reception as the pandemic worsened during that period.
+Lim and his wife, influencer Lizy Teo, registered their marriage towards the end of March and found it the “most socially responsible thing to do” to postpone the wedding reception as the pandemic worsened.

-The couple held their reception at One Degree 15 Marina in Sentosa Cove on Sunday.
-However, it appears that some of the people there did not comply with the safe management measures for gatherings.
+The couple eventually held their reception at One Degree 15 Marina in Sentosa Cove on Sunday.
+However, it appears that some of the people there did not comply with the Covid-19 safety rules.

 Photos and videos circulating on social media platforms such as Instagram show those at the wedding reception intermingling and not wearing face masks.

-A member of the public had submitted a complaint to the STB after seeing the posts, reported tnp.sg (The New Paper) on Tuesday (Dec 22).
-The reader had tipped off the publication, noting the importance of adhering to safety guidelines.
+A member of the public complained to the STB after seeing the posts, reported tnp.sg (The New Paper) on Tuesday (Dec 22).
+The reader, who tipped off the publication, spoke about the importance of following the Singapore Covid wedding rules.

 “I held my wedding recently, and I am aware how the guidelines may put a damper on the joyous occasion,” said the reader.
 “However, just like other couples who got married during this period, we know the importance of these guidelines and many of us, with constant reminders from the venue provider, followed (them) despite all the inconveniences.”

-The STB’s director of hotel and sector manpower, Ms Tan Yen Nee, told TNP that it was aware of the allegations and was investigating the matter.
+The STB’s director of hotel and sector manpower, Ms Tan Yen Nee, told TNP that it was investigating the matter.

 “STB… takes a serious view of any breach in safe management measures within hotel premises… Strict enforcement action will be taken against errant businesses or individuals, which may include fines, temporary closure and prosecution to the full extent of the law,” said Ms Tan.